正常

 |---|---|---|

-| Construction | initializer_list() noexcept | Creates an empty list (typically implicitly constructed by the compiler) |
+| Constructor | initializer_list() noexcept | Creates an empty list (usually implicitly constructed by the compiler) |

-| Element count | std::size_t size() const noexcept | Returns the number of elements in the list |
+| Element Count | std::size_t size() const noexcept | Returns the number of elements in the list |

-| Begin pointer | const T* begin() const noexcept | Pointer to the first element |
+| Begin Pointer | const T* begin() const noexcept | Pointer to the first element |

-| End pointer | const T* end() const noexcept | Pointer to one past the last element |
+| End Pointer | const T* end() const noexcept | Pointer to one past the last element |

-| Begin iterator | const T* begin(std::initializer_list<T> il) noexcept | Overloaded std::begin |
+| Begin Iterator | const T* begin(std::initializer_list<T> il) noexcept | Overload of std::begin |

-| End iterator | const T* end(std::initializer_list<T> il) noexcept | Overloaded std::end |
+| End Iterator | const T* end(std::initializer_list<T> il) noexcept | Overload of std::end |

 Minimal Example